InternLM/OpenAOE/README.md

 ## Latest Progress 🎉

-- \[January 2024\] Released version v0.0.1, officially open-sourced！
+- \[January 2024\] Released version v0.0.1, officially open source！
 ______________________________________________________________________

 # Introduction
 ## What is OpenAOE?
-AOE, an acronym from DOTA2 for Area of Effect, denotes an ability that can affect a group of targets within a certain area.
+AOE, an acronym from DOTA2 for Area Of Effect, denotes an ability that can affect a group of targets within a certain area.
-Here, AOE in AI implies that user can obtain parallel outputs from multiple LLMs with one single prompt.
+Here, AOE in AI implies that user can obtain parallel outputs from multiple LLMs with one single prompt at the same time.

 ![](docs/_static/gif/aoe-en.gif)

 ## What problem does OpenAOE want to solve?
-Currently, there are many open-source frameworks based on the ChatGPT for chat, but the open-sourced
-single-prompt-multiple-LLM-responses framework is still not coming yet.
+Currently, there are many open-source frameworks based on the ChatGPT for chat, but the single-prompt-multiple-LLM-responses framework is still not coming yet.

-The emergence of AOE fills this gap:
+The emergence of OpenAOE fills this gap:
-AOE can help large model algorithm researchers, evaluators, engineering developers, and even non-professionals to quickly access the market's well-known commercial and open-source large models, providing both single model serial response and multi-model parallel response modes.
+OpenAOE can help LLM researchers, evaluators, engineering developers, and even non-professionals to quickly access the market's well-known commercial and open-source LLMs, providing both single model serial response mode and multi-models parallel response mode.

 ## What can you get from OpenAOE?
-1. Send a prompt once to one or more large language models and get their return.
+OpenAOE can:
+1. return one or more LLMs' answers **at the same** time by a single prompt.
-2. Provides access to commercial large model APIs, with default support for gpt3.5, gpt4, Google Palm, Minimax, Claude, Spark, etc., and also supports user-defined access to other large model APIs.
+2. provide access to commercial LLM APIs, with default support for gpt3.5, gpt4, Google Palm, Minimax, Claude, Spark, etc., and also support user-defined access to other large model APIs.
+(API keys need to be prepared in advanced)
-3. Provides access to open-source large model APIs; users can use [LMDeploy](https://github.com/InternLM/lmdeploy) to deploy open-source large models with one click.
+3. provide access to open-source LLM APIs. ( We recommend to use [LMDeploy](https://github.com/InternLM/lmdeploy) to deploy with one click)
-4. We also provide backend APIs and a WEB side to meet the needs of different users.
+4. provide backend APIs and a WEB-UI to meet the needs of different requirements.

 # Quick Run
-We will provide three different ways to run OpenAOE: run by pip， run by docker and run by source code as well.

-## Run by pip
 > [!TIP]
 > Require python >= 3.9

+We provide three different ways to run OpenAOE: `run by pip`， `run by docker` and `run by source code` as well.

+## Run by pip
 ### **Install**
 ```shell
 pip install -U openaoe